-Sparkes, a year-seven student at Hellesdon High School in Norwich, UK, has collected trash during her two-mile bike rides to school since September, accumulating enough plastic to fill a few barrels with recyclable plastic along the way.
+However Sparkes, a student at Hellesdon High School in Norwich, England, never stopped clearing up litter during her two-mile bike rides to school, accumulating barrel after barrel of recyclable plastic along the way.

 “I’m doing something to protect the world they also live in.
 It’s everyone’s job.
 We are all responsible for keeping this world safe, instead of believing that it’s always someone else’s job"https://t.co/k3LAqlAj97— Greenpeace (@Greenpeace) February 21, 2018

-The bullies may have made fun of Sparkes, but plastic trash is no joke.
+The bullies may have made fun of Sparkes, but plastic is no joke.

 Each year, people around the world use about 1 trillion plastic bags, the US Environmental Protection Agency estimates.
-In addition, roughly 8 million metric tons of plastic enter the ocean each year.
-That waste often washes up on beaches, accumulates in massive patches of floating garbage, and gets eaten by marine animals.
+In addition, roughly 8 million metric tonnes of plastic enter the ocean each year.
+That waste often washes up on beaches, accumulates in massive patches of floating rubbish, and gets eaten by marine animals.

 They’re often called future leaders, but children like Sparkes continue to demonstrate how they can champion important issues right now — even if that means overcoming bullying and other attempts to discourage or discount them.

 “This young lady deserves recognition for the work she is doing to keep Britain tidy.
-She beat the bullies by being interviewed on TV,” one off Ruddy Muddy’s fans commented on Facebook.
+She beat the bullies by being interviewed on TV,” one of Ruddy Muddy’s fans commented on Facebook.
 “She kept going while being called names.
-She now wears the name "Trash Girl" with pride and so she should.”
+She now wears the name 'Trash Girl' with pride and so she should.”